-- The Missing and Murdered Indigenous Women and Girls Commemoration Fund invested $13 million to support Indigenous governments and organizations to work with families, survivors and communities to develop and implement commemoration initiatives to honour the lives and legacies of missing and murdered Indigenous women, girls, LGBTQ and Two-Spirit people.
+- The Missing and Murdered Indigenous Women and Girls Commemoration Fund invested $13 million to support Indigenous governments and organizations to work with families, survivors and communities to develop and implement commemoration initiatives to honour the lives and legacies of missing and murdered Indigenous women, girls and 2SLGBTQQIA+ people.

-- The LGBTQ2 Community Capacity Fund provides funding to build stronger capacity and networks of LGBTQ and Two-Spirit community organizations and advance LGBTQ and Two-Spirit equality across Canada.
+- The LGBTQ2 Community Capacity Fund provides funding to build stronger capacity and networks of 2SLGBTQQIA+ community organizations and advance 2SLGBTQQIA+ equality across Canada.

 - communities' capacities to promote diversity and inclusion